 Leave the pot on the burner, turn off the heat, and let sit for 5 minutes, skimming off any foam that rises to the top.
 Remove from heat and allow to cool completely.

 Slowly pour the cooled must into containers or a bowl, being careful not to pour out the silt.
 The cooled grape must can be used immediately or frozen.

 - This recipe calls for making 11 pounds of grapes at a time.
 However, if you have a large pot (lobster pot type), you can make more.

-- Alternatively, sprinkle the grapes with wood ash and place them in a woven plastic bag ("burlap" type).
-Tie the bag securely.
-Place the bag in a large tub, cover feet with plastic bags (wear shoes) and stomp the grapes.
-Strain the juice into a pot for cooking as above.
-Great fun for the kids!
+- To get the kids involved, instead of squeezing the grapes by hand or with a press, you can use your feet—I Love Lucy-style!
+After sprinkling the grapes with wood ash, place them in a woven "burlap"-type plastic bag.
+Tie the bag securely and place in a large tub.
+Cover your feet with plastic bags (wear shoes) and stomp the grapes.
+Strain the juice into a pot for cooking as directed.